hola/challenge_substring_search/README.md

 * This challenge is open all residents of all countries in **Africa**.
-  If you live elsewhere you are still welcome to submit your solution for fun - it will be evaluated and scored, but will not be eligable for a prize.
+  If you live elsewhere you are still welcome to submit your solution for fun - it will be evaluated and scored, but will not be eligible for a prize.
   We will contact winners for proof of residency.
 * Send your solution to africa+gh@hola.org.
 * Submission deadline: **March 10, 2016**, 23:59:59 UTC.